 This is the primary measurement we would like to make on your farm.
+It involves use of a nondestructive soil moisture probe, having four 5cm long destructive soil moisture probe, having four 5cm long typical soil moisture sampling across a farm.

-It involves use of a nontines that are stuck in the ground and measured using some electrical circuitry.
-No soil will removed duing this be measurement.
-Using 311 integrated GPS, the field technicians will navigate to predefined sampling points at 250m spacing, covering a squared area of 3km x 3km size (Fig. 2).
+tines that are stuck in the ground measured using some electrical circuitry.
+No soil will removed during this measurement.
+Using an integrated GPS. the field technicians will navigate to predefined sampling points at 250m spacing, covering a squared area of 3km x 3km size (Fig. 2).